Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 The Verdict

 For nearly any pressure washer, the Tool Daily Foam Cannon is the buy — it fits the standard quick-connect, foams thick, and costs about $20.
 Karcher owners should grab an adapter or the native cannon; enthusiasts after the thickest foam step up to the MTM.
 Then pair it with a good foam soap and learn how to dial it in.
-Check the current price on Amazon →
+Check Price on Amazon →

 // Straight Answers